nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 The flags are ORed together, thus more than a single value can be returned.

-While the &lsquo;fsType&rsquo; flags can indicate that a font may be embedded, a license with the font vendor may be separately required to use the font in this way.
+While the `fsType` flags can indicate that a font may be embedded, a license with the font vendor may be separately required to use the font in this way.

 <hr>